 Logging.
 Logging involves the systematic recording of events, messages, or information during the operation of a software application.
 It provides valuable information for understanding the behavior, performance, and potential problems of an application.
 Developers strategically insert logging statements throughout the code base to capture relevant data such as variable values, function calls, and error messages.
-These logs are an important tool for testing [39, 41], debugging [374], monitoring [127, 128], and analyzing the behavior of software operations, helping developers identify and diagnose bugs, performance bottlenecks, and other critical issues.
-Mastropaolo et al. [285] introduce LANCE, a system for automatically generating and injecting full log statements into Java code using the T5 model.
-Sridhara et al. [400] present that ChatGPT performs well in the log summarization task, generating aggregated results that are better than the current state of the art.
-Sentiment analysis.
-Sentiment analysis involves determining emotions in text data related to software products, such as user feedback or comments [123, 155, 177].
-The goal of sentiment analysis is to automatically classify the sentiment of the text as positive, negative, or neutral, providing valuable insights into how users perceive and react to software applications.
-Zhang et al. [552] conducted a study comparing pre-trained Transformer models like BERT, RoBERTa, XLNet, and ALBERT with existing SA4SE tools across six datasets.
-The results show that the Transformer models outperformed previous tools by 6.5% to 35.6% in macro/micro-averaged F1-scores, albeit with a trade-off in runtime efficiency.
-However, this accuracy boost comes with some runtime costs, indicating that while Transformer models are less efficient than existing SA4SE approaches, their runtime cost is not prohibitively high.
+These logs are an important tool for testing [39, 41], debugging [375], monitoring [128, 129], and analyzing the behavior of software operations, helping developers identify and diagnose bugs, performance bottlenecks, and other critical issues.
+Mastropaolo et al. [287] introduce LANCE, a system for automatically generating and injecting full log statements into Java code using the T5 model.
+Sridhara et al. [402] present that ChatGPT performs well in the log summarization task, generating aggregated results that are better than the current state of the art.
+Debugging.
+Debugging targets identifying, locating, and resolving software defects or errors, commonly known as bugs.
+The debugging process involves scrutinizing the code, tracing the execution flow, and isolating the root cause of the problem to correct the error effectively.
+LLMs, such as BERT and other transformer-based architectures, excel at utilizing contextual information and natural language understanding.
+In terms of debugging, LLMs can be used to simulate the scientific debugging process, such as AutoSD proposed by Kang et al. [184].
+This model generates hypotheses about code problems and extracts relevant values to identify potential problems.
+In addition, the SELF-DEBUGGING method proposed by Chen et al. [45] enables LLM to debug its own generated code by learning a small number of presentations and explanations, which effectively improves the accuracy and sampling efficiency of code generation.
+Using LLMs in debugging not only improves fixing performance by generating competitive fixes but also provides insights into and explanations of the model's decision-making process, making it an important tool for improving software quality and developer productivity.

 Vulnerability repair.
 Vulnerability repair is the process of identifying and fixing security holes or weaknesses in software applications.
-Pearce et al. [333] investigate how to use LLMs for software zero-point vulnerability remediation.
+Pearce et al. [334] investigate how to use LLMs for software zero-point vulnerability remediation.
 The authors explore the challenges faced in designing hints to induce LLMs to generate fixed versions of insecure code.
 It shows that while the approach is promising, with LLMs capable of fixing 100% of synthetic and hand-created scenarios, a qualitative assessment of the model's performance on a corpus of historical real-life examples reveals challenges in generating functionally correct code.
 It is concluded that despite the potential for future targeted LLM applications in this area, challenges remain.
 For a complete end-to-end system, the full system needs to be evaluated in conjunction with error localization and an improved testbed.